benya7/gawibawibo-casper/README.md

 # gawibawibo-casper

 ```
-NOTE: The frontend part of the application is in progress and will be updated in the next few days.
+NOTE: contract tests is in progress and will be updated in the next few days.
-Also contract tests.
-Once this is complete a demo link hosted on github pages will be added.
 ```

 ## Inspiration